-The final results of an audit into Darien Public Schools' special education program has uncovered an assortment of problems that go beyond Darien and imply a nationwide system riddled with deceptive practices.
+The results of an audit into Darien Public Schools' special education program has uncovered an assortment of problems that experts say go beyond Darien.

-Darien got over $200,000 in state and federal money for special education services that never existed.
-The audit found that one of the wealthiest towns in the wealthiest nation had horrendous record-keeping.
+The audit found that Darien kept almost no records.
 There were no time logs to see if consultants were actually doing their jobs.
 There were poor directions written into students' educations plans.
 There was no proof that kids with disabilities were actually being educated.

 Unless, of course, their parents had documents.

-The auditors, CohnReznick, interviewed a few parents who had kept emails and other records that showed their kids weren't being educated properly.
+The auditors interviewed a few parents who had kept emails and other records that showed their kids weren't being educated.
 The auditors found that about $20,000 in services were not given to these parents’ kids, but money for those services was given to the district by the state.
 During the year audited, 2012-13, there were about 600 Darien families who had kids in special education, but the auditors only interviewed a handful of parents.

-Attorney Andrew Feinstein represented 25 Darien parents who won a complaint against the district, which broke special education laws.
-Feinstein said that parents shouldn’t be responsible for record-keeping, and that ultimately the state is responsible for ensuring districts are not getting money they aren’t eligible for.
+Attorney Andrew Feinstein represented 25 Darien parents who won a complaint against the district, after raising concerns that special education laws were being violated.
+Feinstein said parents shouldn’t be responsible for record-keeping, and that ultimately the state is responsible for ensuring districts are not getting money they aren’t eligible for.

 "The real blame lies with the State Department of Education," Feinstein said.
 "They're the ones who dispense millions of dollars in excess cost reimbursements to school districts.
 This is public money and they have an obligation to do serious audits of what school districts are billing them for."

 If the interviews with the parents are an indication of the severity of the problem, then there could be much more money that Darien got from the state to pay for services that weren’t delivered.